 To extract the destination address from the Remote Desktop Gateway Server Protocol, select Inband destination selection and set the address of the servers the clients are allowed to access in the Target > Domain fields.
 For details on using inband destination selection, see Modifying the destination address.

-In non-transparent mode, enter the IP address generated for the Remote Desktop Gateway service into the To field.
+NOTE: In non-transparent mode, enter the IP address generated for the Remote Desktop Gateway service into the To field.
 Do not enter the IP address configured for administrator or user login.

 To act as a Remote Desktop Gateway, SPS needs to display a certificate to the clients.